 Cannabidiol (CBD) is one of at least 113 cannabinoids identified in Hemp plants.
-Not to be confused with Tetrahydrocannabinol (THC) which is the psychoactive ingredient found in Cannabis which gets you ‘high’, CBD is a non-psychoactive component from the Hemp plant.
+Cannabidiol is not to be confused with Tetrahydrocannabinol (THC) which is the psychoactive ingredient found in Cannabis which gets you ‘high’, CBD is a non-psychoactive component from the Hemp plant.

 Without CBD being fully legalized yet there is no legislation on the products available, which poses a problem to the buyer.
-Not enough CBD = no effect, and too much CBD = side effects.
-Marcel Bonn-Miller, a Cannabidiol researcher from the University of Pennsylvania wants people to research more into where their CBD products are actually coming from and how much CBD is actually in the products.
-In Bonn-Millers 2017 study, he found that nearly 7 of 10 CBD products didn’t contain the amount of Hemp extract promised on the label.
+Not enough CBD can have no effect on the body, and too much CBD can have side effects.
+Marcel Bonn-Miller, a Cannabidiol researcher from the University of Pennsylvania, wants people to research more into where their CBD products are actually coming from and how much CBD is actually in the products.
+In Bonn-Millers 2017 study, he found that nearly 7 out of 10 CBD products didn’t contain the amount of Hemp extract promised on the label.
 Nearly 43 percent of the products contained too little CBD, while about 26 percent contained too much.

-While it’s clear that CBD is a rising trend amongst the health and wellbeing community, even Forbes named it one of the Food Trends for 2019, at this stage, there is little scientific evidence to back up the superfood claims.
+While it’s clear that CBD is a rising trend amongst the health and wellbeing lifestyle community, even Forbes named it one of the Food Trends for 2019, at this stage, there is little scientific evidence to back up these superfood claims.